1 | Baja California coachwhip |

 3 | Coast patchnose snake |

-This snake is a subspecies of the main patch-nose snake, found in the southwestern US.
-The most common in California is the Mohave patchnose snake, but the coastal subspecies controls Baja California, as well as extreme southeast California, near San Diego.
-Coastal patchnose snakes (Salvadora hexalepis virgultea) are one of the most mysterious snakes in the Californian neighbourhood.
-This species has barely any research to its name at all.
-Few see them near San Diego, while in Baja California they’re a total enigma.
-In the few encounters, they were non-aggressive not only when cornered, but when picked up.
+Coastal patchnose snakes are one of the more mysterious snakes in the Californian neighbourhood.
+This subspecies has barely any research to its name at all.
+They’re rarely spotted near San Diego, while in Baja California, they’re a total enigma.
+In most encounters, they’re completely non-aggressive, including when cornered and picked up.

 4 | Baja California gopher snake |